 What Documents You Need For Australian Visa

-Australian embassy, on its website, has mentioned that it discourages any prepaid hotel booking and reserved flight tickets, before the issuance of your visa.
+Australian Embassy, on its website, has mentioned that it discourages any prepaid hotel booking and reserved flight tickets, before the issuance of your visa.
 It moreover doesn’t want any health insurance, as you need while applying for a visa for US and Schengen European countries.

-However, the documents you may need, based on my practical knowledge — the ones I provided, include: a cover letter mentioning my intention to travel Australia and a rough travel itinerary I had in mind, a flight PNR number which I booked (at no cost) using MakeMyTrip, sufficient travel funds, proof of my occupation as a travel blogger.
+However, the documents you may need, based on my practical knowledge — the ones I provided, include a cover letter mentioning my intention to travel Australia and a rough travel itinerary I had in mind, a flight PNR number which I booked (at no cost) using MakeMyTrip, sufficient travel funds, proof of my occupation as a travel blogger.

 The First Step

 Download the Application Form using the Australia Embassy website.
-If you’re applying it the traditional way, by visiting VFS centre click the third option Visitor Visa (Subclass 600).
+If you’re applying it the traditional way, by visiting the VFS centre click the third option Visitor Visa (Subclass 600).
 Completing the application form takes less than 15 minutes, and if you’ve any doubts, they can be cleared at the VFS visa center while submitting the application form.
 You can even pay 1000 Rupees to VFS and they will fill it for you.